HITECHCRIME/HC_SG44_Electric_Veins/README.md

-i was alive, i was so destined too much involvement meant no business go electric
+i was alive, i was so destined turning electric veins on my neck symptom of anger too much involvement meant no flex

+seeking approval is it your business feeling uptight, couldn't care less

+again with the bash, can't cope then reach for your stash

 [CHORUS]
 call me a moth - with no reason to die